Joint Letter to NMC Calls for Urgent Rethink in Specialist Practice Review

 The NMC commissioned a report by consultants Pye Tait to analyse and summarise themes arising from the engagement process in 2020.
 However, it is unclear that the Pye Tait report has been taken into account in the NMC’s continuing review.

-The letter has been copied to the Chief Nursing Officers of England, Wales, Scotland and Northern Ireland.
+The joint letter has been copied to the Chief Nursing Officers of England, Wales, Scotland and Northern Ireland.

 Notes to Editors: